EzzatELshazly/Microservice-App-Demo/README.md

 6. NGINX Ingress routes traffic to new pods
 7. Metrics and logs are collected by Prometheus and Loki
-8. Grafana displays monitoring data and logs 9.Automated infrastructure provisioning with Terraform
+8. Grafana displays monitoring data and logs
+9. Automated infrastructure provisioning with Terraform

 ## Prerequisites